x0rld/training-docker-backend/README.md

-# Arolla Academy - Quote picker api
+# Training docker - Quote picker api

 This api return quote from fortune when asked